imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/nlq.md

     <figcaption>Illustration of the TaPas model for one example ([TaPas paper](https://arxiv.org/abs/2004.02349))</figcaption>
 </figure>

-- One unique differentiator of TaPas is the unique formatting and encoding of the query and the table.
+- One interesting differentiator of TaPas is the unique formatting and encoding of the query and the table.
 As a table contains values spread across columns and rows, special column, rows and segment embeddings are added to the input to make the model learn the proper context.
 One example is shown below,

 <figure markdown>
     ![](../imgs/nlp_nlq_tapas_posembedding.png)